servicemesher/website/themes/hugo-universal-theme/exampleSite/content/blog/creating-a-new-theme.md

 ### The Home Page

-The home page, or landing page, is the first page that many vistiors to a site see.
+The home page, or landing page, is the first page that many visitors to a site see.
 It is the index.html file in the root directory of the web site.
 Since Hugo writes files to the public/ directory, our home page is public/index.html.

 ### Site Configuration File